-CONCLUSION AND FUTURE WORK
+5. CONCLUSION AND FUTURE WORK

-Research in context-aware m-learning and its applications is still in its infancy, especially in terms of its pedagogical components.
-We have developed a mobile context-aware learning schedule (mCALS) theoretical framework in an attempt to work through some of the pedagogical challenges within this field as well as to gain an insight and understand the m-learning pedagogy that is required for the construction of an m-learning framework, which meets the needs of learners.
-In this article, we report how an interview study has helped us to ascertain the potential feasibility of our m-learning framework for use within different learning environments.
+Research in context-aware m-learning and its applications is still in its infancy especially in terms of its pedagogical components.
+We have developed a mobile context-aware learning schedule (mCALS) theoretical framework in an attempt to work through some of the pedagogical challenges within this field as well as to gain an insight and understand the m-learning pedagogy that is required for the construction of a m-learning framework which meets the pedagogical needs of learners.
+In this chapter, we report how an interview study has helped us to ascertain the potential feasibility of our m-learning framework for use within different learning environments.
 In particular, it has helped us to determine the significance of our five proposed learning contexts, and the validity of using a learning schedule to store and retrieve time and location contexts.
-Due to the insights gained from the interview study, it was revealed that although some students may be opposed to the use of mobile devices, they frequently make use of learning and studying in different non-fixed environments.
+The original proposed learning materials to be used within our mCALS framework were JavaTM learning objects.
+However, due to the insights gained from the interview study, it was revealed that although some students may oppose to the use of mobile devices, they frequently make use of learning/studying in different non-fixed environments.
 Hence, if our framework were to consider students' offline studying materials, there may be pedagogical benefits for suggesting materials to them which may be appropriate for the environment that they are situated in.
-It may also be useful to consider the individual m-learning and/or learning environmental preferences of learners within such an application.
+It may also be useful to consider the individual m-learning and/ or learning environmental preferences of learners within such an application.

-Mobile technologies will continue to advance, but the research work on m-learning pedagogy to accompany this requires much more effort.
-Without an understanding of m-learners' needs in different learning environments, the potential use and success of m-learning applications may not be reached and cannot be maximized.
+Mobile technologies will continue to advance themselves in our modern society, however, the research work on m-learning pedagogy to accompany this requires much more exhausting efforts.
+Without an understanding of learners' m-learning needs and needs in different learning environments, the potential use and successfulness of m-learning applications may not be reached and cannot be maximized.